 Eat soft food such as yogurt, mashed potatoes, cottage cheese, soup, scrambled eggs, fish, cooked fruits and vegetables, beans, and grains.
 In addition, cut food into small pieces to decrease the amount of chewing required.
 Avoid hard and crunchy food (like hard rolls, pretzels, raw carrots), chewy food (like caramel and taffy) and thick and large food items that require your mouth to open wide to fit.• Take medications

-Muscle relaxants, anti-anxiety drugs, and antidepressants are available by prescription only.• Low-level laser therapy.
+Muscle relaxants, anti-anxiety drugs, and antidepressants are available by prescription only.• Low-level laser gum treatment in pune.

 This is used to reduce the pain and inflammation, as well as increase the range of motion to the neck and in opening the mouth.• Wear a splint or night guard.